Unity-LRTools/Smith-Statistics/README.md

 ```

 ### Save & Load
 Here is how to save a `Statistic` and load it again.
-It goes the same for `ModStatistic`
+It goes the same for `ModStatistic`.
 ```csharp
 public void SaveAndLoad()
 {